scnerd/the_easy_dollar/_sources/investing/intro.md

 ## Investing is for Everyone

-I have a separate set of articles about personal finances (coming soon), but here's a fact: on average, your net worth (the sum total of everything you own minus everything you owe) can either be going down, going nowhere, or going up.
+I have a separate set of articles about personal finances, but here's a fact: on average, your net worth (the sum total of everything you own minus everything you owe) can either be going down, going nowhere, or going up.

+[//]: # (TODO: [M] Link to relevant article)

 If your net worth is going down or is a flat line... well, there's not really a tactful way to put it.
 Think about that for a second, and if you're scared by what you see, [then know that there's hope](https://www.clevergirlfinance.com/blog/dave-ramsey-7-baby-steps/).
 Start by resolving that.